M66B/FairEmail/FAQ.md

 Some providers don't follow the IMAP standard and don't keep connections open long enough, forcing FairEmail to reconnect often.
 You can workaround this by lowering the keep-alive interval in the advanced account settings to for example 9 minutes.

+Some providers send every two minutes something like *Still there* causing network traffic and FairEmail to wake up and thus extra battery usage.
+You can long press *Operations* in the main navigation menu to check if your provider is doing this.

 If you got the message *This provider does not support push messages* while configuring an account, consider switching to a modern provider which supports push messages (IMAP IDLE) to reduce battery usage.